-How would you describe your home style and what is your favourite room in your home and why?
+How would you describe your home style and what is your favorite room in your home and why?

-It’s very eclectic, I love colour and mixing bold prints, and anything really goes.
+It’s very eclectic, I love color and mixing bold prints, and anything really goes.
 There should be no rules, you should just be able to live with what you like.

 My home is a bit like the way I dress; I like to wear lots of print and texture.
 I also like to mix quite contemporary pieces with 20th century pieces.
 A lot of the artwork in my house I’ve found in car boot sales as well as bought from galleries - so my style really is anything goes.

-I have a sitting room which is painted in a lovely plaster colour, with a blue floral sofa and patterned rug.
-I spend a lot of time here as it is the most peaceful room in the house, so that’s my favourite - in there on a sofa with a dog or two.
+I have a sitting room which is painted in a lovely plaster color, with a blue floral sofa and patterned rug.
+I spend a lot of time here as it is the most peaceful room in the house, so that’s my favorite - in there on a sofa with a dog or two.

 How do you update your interior for spring?